 When we know it is 100% a new day every day, why would we want to relive it with past emotions and beliefs?

-Its easy to see that one way will lead to living in the now, continuously in a state of flow taking and adapting to whatever comes and the other will leave you stuck and hitting the repeat button over and over again, reliving the same highs and lows, giving a sense of predictability to life.
+Its easy to see that one way will lead to living in the now, continuously in a state of flow adapting to whatever comes our way.
+The other will leave you stuck and hitting the repeat button over and over again, reliving the same highs and lows, giving a sense of predictability to life.